brycewray/hugo-site/content/posts/2021/02/simplify-simplify.md

 That way, I can work harder on making its interior more comfortable for those of you who visit.

 The welcome mat is always out for you.

+**Note**: The more things change, the more they stay the same; see the ending of "[Tailwind-to-head with Eleventy](/posts/2021/03/tailwind-head-eleventy)" from a few weeks after I issued this post.
+{.yellowBox}